Zaharid/virus_simulation/doc/doc.md

 A given percentage of workplaces shut down completely and workplace virus transition trough them is eliminated.

+Concurrent applications of this policy cause the maximum number of workplaces implied by any of the policies to remain shut.
+For example if two *Shut workplaces* policies are active at the same time, one closing down 30% and the other 70%, then 70% of the workplaces will be closed.

 #### Social distancing

 The propagation of the disease is reduced for Workplace and World interactions by an amount set by the user.
 This affects only the propagation by Undetected agents, but not by Detected ones.

+Concurrent applications of the policy will cause the reduction factors to be
+multiplied: For example, if two policies are active, one reducing some the propagation mode by 20% and the other reducing it by 10%, then the overall reduction will be 28%.

 #### Enhanced self isolation

 The propagation of the disease is reduced in interactions with Detected agents, by an amount set by the user.

+Concurrent applications of the policy will cause the reduction factors to be
+multiplied: For example, if two policies are active, one reducing some the propagation mode by 20% and the other reducing it by 10%, then the overall reduction will be 28%.

 #### Lockdown

 Social contacts are reduced, resulting in a fraction of the World connections being disabled.

+When this policy is reversed, the World graph will be reconstructed anew.
+Concurrent applications result in the maximum reduction factor being in place.
+The World graph will be renewed every time the policy changes.

 #### Contact tracing